Travel Gift Ideas

 If you aren’t staying in fancy hotels all the time, you may not have easy access to a good hairdryer.
 This one folds up nice and small, so it won’t take up too much room in your bag.

 If you travel alone and worry about safety, check out this travel-friendly security door stop.
-The GE Security Door Stop Alarm requires no wires or complicated installation, powered by a single nine-volt battery.
+The Sabre Security Door Stop Alarm requires no wires or complicated installation, powered by a single nine-volt battery.

 Place the door-stop under your door before going to bed, and if someone tries to enter your hotel room during the night, this device blocks the door from opening.
 Plus its powerful 120db alarm wakes you up (along with everyone else nearby), scaring off any intruders!